 The expense ratios for USAA’s top three mutual funds, in order, are:

 These are fairly reasonable ratios, and USAA members only pay 0.89% in fees to invest.

-One potential problem with USAA funds, though, is the USAA Gold Plan, which has higher commissions than most of their competitors.
+USAA provides additional features for the USAA Gold Plan subscribers that are available for additional fees.
+USAA provides a wide range of services for its clients such as trading, banking, and insurance which clients can leverage if those meet one’s requirements.
 While this is somewhat made up for by smaller additional fees, this can really hurt your overall expenditures depending on how often you trade.

 If you are a really active trader, USAA’s Platinum Plan can get you discounted commissions if you meet certain minimums for trading.